gammalib/gammalib/doc/source/user_manual/modules/cta_overview.rst

 The data of binned observations are stored by the :doxy:`GCTAEventCube` class.
-The :doxy:`GCTAEventCube` class holds the binned event data in form of a sky map, implemented by the :doxy:`GSkymap` class.
+The :doxy:`GCTAEventCube` class holds the binned event data in form of a sky map, implemented by the :doxy:`GSkyMap` class.
 The sky coordinates of all sky map pixels are stored in an array of CTA instrument directions, implemented by the :doxy:`GCTAInstDir` class which holds a single :doxy:`GSkyDir` object.
 The mean energies of the event cube